TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/ursalinkug8x/_index.md

 Find the IP address of the gateway.
 The default IP for the Ursalink UG8X LoRaWAN Gateway is 192.168.23.150.

 Connect your machine to the same local network as that of the gateway, and enter the IP address in your web browser.
-The default username is **admin** and the default password is **password**.
-See [Ursalink's official documentation](https://www.ursalink.com/en/ad-lorawan-gateway/) for more information.
+The default username is `admin` and the default password is `password`.

 {{< figure src="login.png" alt="Login" >}}